-Land Rover Defender hybrid: plug-in version of reborn off-road legend on the way
+Land Rover Defender hybrid: plug-in off-roader on the way

-Like the classic version, the latest Defender will be available in two bodystyles: a shorter 90 or a longer 110 variant, offering up to seven seats and an array of options including a rooftop tent, making this the first plug-in hybrid car you could sleep in.
+Of course, there’s a chance Land Rover will see sense in offering buyers a choice of plug-in powertrains – much like it does with the conventional petrol and diesel engines.
+Like the classic version, the latest Defender is also available in two bodystyles: a shorter 90 or a longer 110 variant, offering up to seven seats and an array of options including a ladder, panniers and a rooftop tent.

 Early reviews of the new Defender by DrivingElectric's sister title Auto Express show it to be infinitely more refined and easy to live with than before, while sacrificing none of its predecessor’s ability to cover tough terrain.
 As such, the Defender plug-in should be one of the most capable hybrid cars to drive off-road.

 The new Defender starts at around £40,000 so expect the hybrid version to cost in excess of £60,000 when it does arrive.